 If the parent group has no members, the group hosting CSE shall reject the request with the Response Status Code indicating "NO_MEMBERS".
 Otherwise it shall perform the following steps for each member:

 a) The primitive parameters From and To shall be mapped to the primitive parameters of the corresponding Request to be sent out to each member of the group.
 The primitive parameter From shall be directly used.
-The primitive parameter To (i.e. <URI of group resource>/fanOutPoint) shall be replaced by resource identifiers present in the memberIDs attribute of the group resource, but excluding the member resources which are sub-groups.
-For member resources that are sub-groups, the To parameter of the primitives shall be the resource identifier of the fanOutPoint virtual resource of the sub-group resources.
-In addition, any additional relative address that was appended to .../fanOutPoint in the original Request shall be appended to each To URI.
-For those members resource contained in a sub-group, the primitive To of the composed Request shall be <URI of sub-group resource>/fanOutPoint plus any additional appended relative address including in the original Request.
+The primitive parameter To (i.e. <URI of group resource>/fopt) shall be replaced by resource identifiers present in the memberIDs attribute of the group resource.
+Any additional relative address that was appended to .../fopt in the original Request shall be appended to each To URI.
 The group hosting CSE shall execute "Compose Request primitives".
 In addition, the group hosting CSE shall generate a unique group request identifier, add it as a primitive parameter to the Request and locally store the group request identifier as per the local policy.

 b) "Send the Request to the receiver CSE".